debaraj-barua/.bashCustomizations/README.md

   ```

   ## [Note] Using conda with ROS functionality
-  This has beent taken from [StefanFabian's gist](https://gist.github.com/StefanFabian/17fa715e783cd2be6a32cd5bbb98acd9#file-anaconda_with_ros_wrapper-bash)
+  This has been taken from [StefanFabian's gist](https://gist.github.com/StefanFabian/17fa715e783cd2be6a32cd5bbb98acd9#file-anaconda_with_ros_wrapper-bash)

   1. Remove the line that adds the anaconda bin folder to your PATH in the ~/.bashrc file (if you've let anaconda add itself to the PATH during installation)
   1. Change `_ROS_CONDA_PATH` in [conda_with_ros file](package_specific_functionalities/conda_with_ros.bash) _line 23_ to the path of your Anaconda bin folder (if you didn't install it to `~/anaconda3`)